 - Seek Medical Care.
 We recommend all motor vehicle accident clients seek medical care immediately when any symptoms arise, no matter how minor.
 Although your first instinct may be to wait and see if the pain will go away, you may have a serious condition and not realize.
 Many individuals suffering from injuries that end up being serious and permanent do not exhibit symptoms immediately following the accident.
 For instance, you may not feel the effects of a serious orthopedic or internal injury until several days or weeks after the collision.
 This is particularly true with spine injuries, such as intervertebral disk herniations.
 Seeing a medical professional not only ensures your well-being but also helps your legal case.
 The results of medical tests, doctor’s notes, and other health records can be used to document your injury and provide evidence in court.
 Our legal team can begin building your case immediately after you see a medical professional.
 Additionally, if you wait to receive medical care, it can appear to insurance providers as if your injury isn’t as serious as it is, undermining the legitimacy of your case and dramatically decreasing the chances the case will settle for an acceptable level of compensation.

-- Contact an Austin Personal Injury Attorney.
+- Contact our Austin Motor Vehicle Accident Lawyers.
 Following a serious motor vehicle accident, we recommend contacting a personal injury law firm such as FVF.
 Negotiating with insurance companies may be difficult on your own, especially when there are costs associated with your injury that fall outside the realm of medical bills.
 And when there is negligence involved, such as speeding, reckless driving, or impaired driving, attorneys can help you seek punitive damages.
 Most importantly, an experienced personal injury lawyer will take the time to educate you on your options, so you can immediately begin make informed decisions that can change the outcome of your case.

 The primary roles of a personal injury lawyer are to educate you about your rights and options, counsel you through the entire claim and legal process, and help you make decisions and develop a strategy for maximizing your recovery in your motor vehicle accident case.